 La Mer's lunch menu consists of crepes, salad bowls, sandwiches and casseroles.
 The standout is probably the smoked sausage and braised pork belly in white bean stew.
 Wines, beers and French cocktails are sold separately.
 Our waiter was superbly professional and passionate, making excellent recommendations and explaining each dish in great detail.

 The downside of the venue is its open-plan layout and proximity to the Piazza while the entertainment is in full swing.
 We could barely hear our softly spoken server while the crowd below cheered and screamed and all kinds of strange noises blasted from the stage.
 The result was it feels like you're eating in a food court, which is not what you pay extra for, nor expect from a French bistro.
 Luckily the rest of the La Mer experience is distracting in a good way.
 Reservations essential.

-Crown Grill (Deck 7, aft); AU$29 per person: Princess Cruises' Crown Grill is the ultimate steakhouse at sea.
+Crown Grill (Deck 7, aft): Majestic Princess’ Crown Grill menu offers a wide selection of excellent steakhouse dishes.
 Turn up hungry and early to grab a pre-dinner drink at the adjoining bar.
 Diners choose from appetizers, mains (including a wide variety of steaks and chops but also prawns and mussels) and shared sides (mashed potato and creamed spinach are our favourites).
-Surf n' turf incurs an AU$10 surcharge.
+Surf n' turf incurs a surcharge.
 Waiters describe the different cuts of steak and three gourmet salt choices -- Hawaiian Black, Smoked Applewood and Himalayan Mountain Pink.
+In Alaskan waters, locally sourced seafood selections are on the menu as an insert.
 Save room for the dessert sampler.
-Open 5:30 to 9:30 p.m.
 Reservations essential.